How To Make Fireclay – Low Cost Recipes

 Add some Sodium silicate to make it stronger

-Since Fireclay for ceramic artists is a lot about plasticity, and ceramic materials like Ball clay and Bentonite also make the Fireclay sticky.
-To receive plasticity with organic materials looks promising (though it will start to rot and smell bad after just some days, so work fast):
+Since Fireclay for ceramic artists is a lot about plasticity, ceramic materials like Ball clay and Bentonite also make the Fireclay sticky.
+To receive plasticity with organic materials looks promising (though it will start to rot and smell bad after just a few days, so work fast):

 https://www.youtube.com/embed/HbLdNKM9y68